MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Abstract

 \section{Abstract}

-Large language models have demonstrated the ability to condition on and generate both natural language and programming language text.
+Large language models have demonstrated the ability to generate both natural language and programming language text.
 Such models open up the possibility of multi-language code generation: could code generation models generalize knowledge from one language to another?
 Although contemporary code generation models can generate semantically correct Python code, little is known about their abilities with other languages.
-We facilitate the exploration of this topic by proposing \system, the first multi-language parallel benchmark for natural-language-to-code-generation.
+We propose \system, a system for translating unit test-driven code generation benchmarks to new languages.
+We create the first massively multilingual code generation benchmark by using \system to translate two popular Python code generation benchmarks to 18 additional programming languages.

-\system extends the HumanEval benchmark \citep{chen2021evaluating} to support 18 more programming languages, encompassing a range of programming paradigms and popularity.
-We evaluate two state-of-the-art code generation models on \system: Codex \citep{chen2021evaluating} and InCoder \cite{fried2022incoder}.
-We find that on several languages, Codex matches and even exceeds its performance on Python.
+We use \system to extend the HumanEval benchmark \citep{chen2021evaluating} and MBPP benchmark \citep{austin2021program} to 18 languages that encompass a range of programming paradigms and popularity.
+Using these new parallel benchmarks, we evaluate the multi-language performance of three state-of-the-art code generation models: Codex \citep{chen2021evaluating}, CodeGen \citep{salesforce-codegen} and InCoder \cite{fried2022incoder}.
+We find that Codex matches or even exceeds its performance on Python for several other languages.
 The range of programming languages represented in \system allow us to explore the impact of language frequency and language features on model performance.
-Finally, the \system approach of compiling code generation benchmarks to new programming languages is both scalable and extensible.
-We describe a general approach for easily adding support for new benchmarks and languages to \system.
+Finally, the \system approach of compiling code generation benchmarks to new programming languages is both scalable and extensible, making it straightforward to evaluate new models, benchmarks, and languages.